 |Copyright © Nucleus Medical Media, Inc.|

-- Equipment is not used or cleaned correctly.
+- Equipment is not used or cleaned as it should be.

-- Use of a catheter for more than 2 days
+- A catheter in place for more than 2 days

 - Kidney problems